turingschool-projects/kwk-level3-swift/sessions/data_types_slides.markdown

 # Numbers

-* In the most simple terms possible, we have two kinds of numbers, Integers and Doubles
+* In the most simple terms possible, we have two kinds of numbers - Integers and Doubles
 * The math operations we use all the time can be used on both of these

 ^ Lead a quick discussion and write outcomes on whiteboard - what math operations do we have?
 Addition, subtraction, multiplication, division, parenthesis, (if it doesn't come up, I would point out that order of operations is the same as it is in math class.)

 ---

 # Integers

 Integers are what we would think of as whole numbers.
 They can be positive or negative or zero.
 So, 1, 3, 4, -56 and 0 are all integers.
-The official definition of an integer is that it is a whole number that has **no** fractional component.

 ---

 # Float and Double

-* Swift gives you two data types with which to store numbers that have a fractional component, which we can refer to as numbers with decimals.
+* Swift gives you two data types with which to store numbers that have a decimals.
 They can be positive or negative

-* Examples would be 1.1, 42.45, 3.14, -123786234.64 and so forth
+* Examples would be 1.1, 42.45, 3.14, -123786234.64

-* The TL;DR is that Doubles have more accuracy than Floats, and you get to choose how much accuracy you want - how many decimal places you can use if you want

-* If you ever need a decimal, **use a Double** because you'll get more accuracy that way
+* The TL;DR is that Doubles have more accuracy than Floats.
+If you ever need a decimal, **use a Double** because you'll get more accuracy that way

 ---